Timpop/SmartPhone-Project/codebook.md

 unzip("Dataset.zip")
 ```
 read.table is used to load the data of the activities and the subject for both test and training datasets.

+colnames is used to assign data column name

+merge is used to relatively quick merge of two data.tables based on common key columns

+aggregate is used to splits the data into subsets, computes summary statistics for each, and returns the result in a convenient form.

+write.table is used to  a Unix-style file on Windows which is converting to a data frame